Select your cookie preferences

 Only EC2 Mac instances running macOS Big Sur, Monterey, and Ventura are supported.
 Other macOS versions are not supported for use with Amazon EFS.

 1. Open a terminal window on your EC2 Mac instance through Secure Shell (SSH), and log in with the appropriate user name.
-For more information, see Connect to your instance using SSH for Mac instances, in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Connect to your EC2 instance in the Amazon EC2 User Guide.

 2. Create a directory to use as the file system mount point using the following command: